BelledonneCommunications/linphone-iphone/README.md

 When the application is started, the `PhoneMainView` is asked to transition to the Dialer view or the Assistant view.
-`PhoneMainView` exposes the `-changeCurrentView:` method, which will set up any Linphone view that is actually presented in the `UICompositeView`, with or without a statusBar and tabBar.
+`PhoneMainView` exposes the `changeCurrentView` method, which will set up any Linphone view that is actually presented in the `UICompositeView`, with or without a statusBar and tabBar.

-The UICompositeView consists of 3 areas laid out vertically.
+The `UICompositeView` consists of 3 areas laid out vertically.
 From top to bottom: StatusBar, Content and TabBar.
-The TabBar is usually the UIMainBar, which is used as a navigation controller: clicking on each of the buttons will trigger a transition to another "view".
+The TabBar is usually the UIMainBar, which is used as a navigation controller: clicking on each of the buttons will trigger a transition to another `view`.